 Vegan raves: Italian pesto bowl, bahn mi panini, peanut butter chocolate chip cookies, bagel breakfast sandwich

-If you love Jamaican food and eat a vegan diet, you’ll fall for the plant-based offerings on this cafe's menu.
+If you love Jamaican food and eat a vegan diet, you’ll fall for the plant-based offerings at Red Stripes.
 Stop by and enjoy an authentic meal brimming with all the spicy flavors that make Caribbean cuisine so exciting.
 Stews, curries and pasta deliver all the flavors and heartiness of their meaty counterparts.
 The fried plantains complement them all.

 Vegan raves: Brown stew tofu, Rasta pasta, curried chickpeas